discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 - Use <Skill name="Feel My Wrath"/> whenever ready
 - Use <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/> but leave one charge left (unless the fight is close to being over)
 - Only use these skills close to your allies - try to "puke" on them with the mantras
+- Keep in mind that Equiping/Stowing a Virtue grants you 3 seconds of <Boon name="quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!

 The DPS rotation is exactly the same as [Dragonhunter](/builds/guardian/power-dragonhunter):